Olian04/gleam_stdin/README.md

 # stdin

 `stdin` provides a synchronous iterator for consuming stdin.
-It supports all the non-browser targets, Erlang, Node, Deno, and Bun.
+It supports all the non-browser targets, Erlang, Node, ~~Deno~~ (WIP), and Bun.

 ```sh
 gleam add stdin